What Does Asana Mean? The English Meaning & Definition Of This Yoga Sanskrit Term Revealed

 If you’ve ever attended a yoga class online or in person, you may have heard the term ‘asana’ used.
-If you've been wondering what does asana mean, this article is going to be an interesting read for you!
-Let's take a look at the evolution of this ancient Sanskrit term to better understand what the word asana means in a yogic context.
-We'll get into the asana definition and asana meaning and what role asana plays in yoga.
+If you've been wondering what asana means, this will be an interesting read!

-There are countless asanas that are woven into modern-day yoga classes and morning yoga routines – twists, backbends, forward bends, balancing postures – those are all asanas.
+There are countless asanas that are woven into modern-day yoga classes and morning yoga routines.
+For example, twists, backbends, forward bends, and balancing postures are all actually traditionally called yoga asanas.

-As we'll explore – asana is the ‘third limb of yoga' in the Hatha yoga tradition.
-If you're wondering what the third limb of yoga even means, don't worry, we'll get to that!
+As you'll learn later, asana is the ‘third limb of yoga' in the Hatha yoga tradition.
+If you're wondering what the third limb of yoga even means, don't worry, we'll get to that too!

 Article content: